Thursday, 28 February 2013

 Back to the Natural History Museum today because there was still lots we hadn't seen.
 It was great and we were there for hours; we even had lunch in the restaurant there.
 As I observed David's sheer excitement in the Darwin centre I realised that he will certainly become a scientist and that his studies will involve Biology; he just loves it.

-We had amazing luxury cinema experience later in the Odeon Lounge at Bayswater.
+We had an amazing luxury cinema experience later in the Odeon Lounge at Bayswater.
 We walked there from the Natural History Museum (in the rain!) because I thought that according to my iPhone maps it was a nine minute walk.
 However with hindsight I think it must have said that it was a nine minute drive because it took us a good forty minutes on foot through Hyde Park and across the Serpentine.
 The cinema only had thirty-two seats which were large reclining chairs with footstools.
 We ordered food and drink by pressing a button on the armrests and it was then was brought to our seats by waiters!
 The film was Flight which was very good and extremely thought provoking with themes of addiction and responsibility.
 I really enjoyed it.
 We finished our evening with drinks in Nando's in Southwark at a table at the window with a view of St Paul's all lit up across the river.

-Saturday 9 February 2013
+Saturday, 9 February 2013

 Out and about in London

-What a day we have had in London!
+What a day James, David and I have had in London!
 Arriving at our hotel in Southwark late morning, we checked in and went to nearby Borough market.
 We met a very friendly policeman who heard our accents and told us that he's from Dunoon.
 He gave us some tips on what to see in the area and recommended the steak sandwiches at place called Roast in the market.
 He also warned us to keep our phones and belongings secure because there were some "dippers" about and six people had been robbed already in the morning.
 The steak sandwiches from Roast were indeed delicious and we had a good old wander round the market.

 David wanted to go to the Natural History Museum, which was pretty crowded with families on this wet Saturday afternoon.
 We didn't like the stuffed animals and birds but headed up to the "Gems room" which had cases and cases of minerals, fossils and gemstones.
 I found it mildly interesting but James and David absolutely LOVED it and spent ages looking at all the exhibits, they were so happy.
 At the end of the room there was a "vault" with precious stones which had diamonds in all different colours, emeralds, sapphires etc. I liked those!